Vernier

 How the Baseline Is Set

-In Session 1, Randy establishes baseline metrics using your actual financial data from the prior 12 months — gross profit margin percentage and gross profit dollars.
+In Session 1, your partner establishes baseline metrics using your actual financial data from the prior 12 months — gross profit margin percentage and gross profit dollars.
 These numbers are documented and agreed by both parties before engagement work begins.
 You need to provide accurate financial records for this to work.

 The Threshold